Peterpet864/Peterpet864/README.md

 ### :man_technologist: About Me :
 **My name is Peter Okon, I'm a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Nigeria**

+* 🌍 I'm based in Lagos
+* 📧 you can contact me at [Peterokon86@yahoo.com](mailto:Peterokon86@yahoo.com.com)
+* 🤝 I'm open to collaborating on Interesting projects, Open Source projects.
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.